Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Method

 \subsection{Self-Training.}

-After training the detector with pseudo-labels generated by CutOnce, COLER further adopts a self-training strategy to improve model performance.
-This process is conducted solely within the ImageNet domain, consistent with the setup used in CutLER~\cite{CutLER}.
+After training the detector with pseudo labels generated by CutOnce, the detector can identify more masks than those in the pseudo labels.
+Therefore, we adopt a self-training strategy to further improve the model performance.
 In the $t$-th round of self-training ($t \in {1, 2, \ldots}$), we first perform inference on the training data using the current model, retaining predicted masks with confidence scores higher than $0.6 - 0.05t$ as high-quality pseudo-labels.
-To avoid label duplication and maintain diversity in the training data, we also select a subset of pseudo-labels from round $(t{-}1)$ whose IoU with the current high-confidence predictions is less than 0.5.
+To avoid label duplication and maintain diversity in the training data, we also select a subset of pseudo-labels from round $(t{-}1)$ whose IoU with the current high-confidence predictions is $<$ 0.5.
 The final training labels for round $t$ are obtained by merging these two sets.